Skip to Main Content

 Robotic Assisted Surgery

 The most advanced robotic-assisted surgical technology is at CHI Health.
-CHI Health Creighton University Medical Center - Bergan Mercy, CHI Health Immanuel, CHI Health Lakeside, CHI Health St. Elizabeth, CHI Health Mercy Council Bluffs, and CHI Health Good Samaritan are some of the few hospitals in the nation offering robotic-assisted surgery for patients undergoing a wide variety of surgical procedures in many specialty areas, including:
+Several CHI Health hospitals in Nebraska and Iowa (CHI Health Creighton University Medical Center - Bergan Mercy, CHI Health Good Samaritan, CHI Health Immanuel, CHI Health Lakeside, CHI Health Mercy Council Bluffs, CHI Health St. Elizabeth and CHI Health St. Francis) offer robotic-assisted surgery for patients undergoing a wide variety of surgical procedures in many specialty areas, including:

 • Colorectal (diverticulitis, ulcerative colitis and Crohn’s disease)